Business Career Options

 An educational background in business can be beneficial in the United States, as business makes up the backbone of the economy.
-According to February 2016 data from PayScale.com, graduates of BBA programs worked in various positions in human resources, finance, accounting and general management.
-Out of these careers listed, professionals with the best earnings potential included financial controllers, human resources managers, operations managers, and financial analysts.
-While all these careers generally require a business bachelor's degree, some positions require prior experience.
+According to April 2017 data from PayScale.com, graduates of BBA programs worked in various positions in human resources, finance, accounting, and general management.
+Out of these careers listed, professionals with the best earnings potentials included financial controllers, human resources managers, operations managers, and financial analysts.
+It's important to note that while all these careers generally require a business bachelor's degree, some positions require prior experience.

-Financial controllers are responsible for planning, directing and coordinating the financial activities from the perspective of a company's management.
-These business professionals develop and update financial forecasts, prepare monthly, quarterly and annual financial statements, close their company's monthly books in a timely fashion and oversee a number of aspects of a company's operation.
-Some of these aspects include accounts payable, inventory control, information technology, payroll, benefits and fixed assets.
+Financial controllers are responsible for planning, directing, and coordinating the financial activities from the perspective of a company's management.
+These business professionals have a variety of job duties.
+For their jobs, they may develop and update financial forecasts; prepare monthly, quarterly, and annual financial statements; close their company's monthly books in a timely fashion; and oversee accounts payable, inventory control, information technology, payroll, benefits, and fixed assets.

 In addition to earning a bachelor's degree, becoming a financial controller often requires having at least five years of business experience in finance.
-PayScale.com reported in February 2016 that most financial controllers earned between $50,249 and $113,480 annually.
-The median salary at the time was $76,344.
+PayScale.com reported in April 2017 that the median annual salary for financial controllers with a BBA degree was $79,573.

 Find schools that offer these popular programs